PHILIPPINE PROGRAM www.stlinusonlineinstitute.com

-The CHED authorizes St. Linus University to offer its academic programs in the Philippines via St. Linus Online Institute.
-For details, click the icons below for the curriculum and course offerings checklist:
+The CHED authorizes St. Linus University to offer its academic programs in the Philippines through St. Linus Online Institute.
+Click the Government Recognition for details.

 MHUM / DHUM

 MSS / DSS

 MIT / DIT

 Accreditation in Dominica is voluntary.
 For this reason, St. Linus University is not affiliated to the National Accreditation Board (NAB) of Dominica in any way.
 Private higher education institutions operating offshore or via the internet are not legally required to apply for any non-government or government accreditation in Dominica before they can award academic degrees or their equivalents.

 St. Linus University is recognized by the following international organizations from the UK:

 St. Linus University is accredited by the World Council for Regular and Distance Education (WCRDE).

 St. Linus University maintains its registered office at Roseau, Dominica; but under the statute governing its incorporation does not offer educational programs or services within Dominica itself.
 The activities of Dominica-licensed private universities operating wholly outside that country are subject to statutory exemption and are the responsibility of the Registrar of Companies rather than the Ministry of Education, which is concerned solely with purely domestic institutions.